 In a situation that would have Sir Isaac Newton rolling in his grave, we’re disproving gravity: what went down (interest rates) must come back up.

 Low rates can help spur economic growth by making it cheaper for consumers and businesses to borrow money; conversely, higher rates can be used to cool off an economy that’s too hot.
-Rates have been near zero to support the economy during the COVID-19 pandemic, but with today’s high inflation, the US Federal Reserve (Fed) is expected to increase rates multiple times in an attempt to stabilize prices.
+Rates were near zero to support the economy during the COVID-19 pandemic, but with today’s high inflation, the US Federal Reserve (Fed) is increasing rates in an attempt to stabilize prices.

 What Do Rates Have to Do With Inflation?